 While the relationship was long-term and committed, it was also unhealthy, one-sided and just plain wrong.
 By 1993, an exciting 11-5 season that resulted in winning the AFC Divisional Playoffs, I was hooked, intoxicated and completely obsessed.
-Even after I married and promised to love and honor my husband, I stayed with the Chiefs.
+Even after I married and promised to love and honor my husband, I kept the Chiefs on the side.
 Hubby didn’t seem to mind too badly because I suspected he was messing around with his own love-hate relationship involving the Minnesota Vikings.

 From that point, the relationship continue to take mortal hits: a loss to the Bills in the AFC Championship and then again the following year to Miami in the Wild Card.
 These were the canaries in the cave mine that should have been my warning.
 Still I stayed, painted up, nursing tomahawk tendonitis and crying silent tears at the end of yet another anti-climatic season.